zwang695/alexa-skills-list/skills/B01C9K7JBG/README.md

 * *Start new game*

-To start playing Geek Trivia just say “Alexa, ask a geek.”
+To start playing Geek Trivia just say ?Alexa, ask a geek.?
 Alexa will ask you a series of 5 questions per game about some famous movies or TV shows which are all geek related, just choose the best answer out of 4 possible answers.
-If you’d like to continue playing to test your geek wisdom play as often as you like by simply asking Alexa “new game” and have fun.
+If you?d like to continue playing to test your geek wisdom play as often as you like by simply asking Alexa ?new game? and have fun.

 ***